 Studies in 3D Print Curriculum — Final Thoughts

-Wow, was that fun?
-I’m so excited to have someone as excited as I am about 3D printing in the future and the possibilities of it.
-I am refreshed by the perspective on teaching as well as the perspective on technology.
-We get too excited about, “We’ve got these new 3D printers in our school.
+I’m excited to have someone as excited as I am about 3D printing and the future and the possibilities of it.
+I’m refreshed by the perspective on teaching as well as the perspective on technology.
+I think we get too excited about, “We’ve got these new 3D printers in our school.
 Isn’t this great?”
-It’s what you do with them that counts.
-If you put tech in its place and you really concentrate on how to do something with technology, you’re going to get the kids’ minds energized in the right way.
+It’s what you do with them that is important.
+If you put the tech in its place and you concentrate on how to do something with technology, you’re going to get the kids’ minds energized in the right way.

-My mind was really stuck in the preconception of the old industrial arts classes, like we had in school, or a home ec class where you might learn to sew.
-We have talked about the 3D printer being equivalent to a sewing machine in some ways.
-I’m sure there are schools that are doing that, and there may be nothing wrong with that.
-There is nothing wrong with concentrating on a new technology and teaching kids intensively how to work with it.
-Doesn’t it make so much sense just to make it be like a computer, like an iPad, like a regular printer?
+My mind was stuck in the preconception of the old industrial arts classes like we had in school or a Home Ec class where you might learn to sew.
+Often, we’ve talked about the 3D printer being equivalent to a sewing machine in some ways.
+I’m sure there are schools that are doing that and there may be nothing wrong with that.
+There’s nothing wrong with concentrating on new technology and teaching kids intensively and work with it.
+Doesn’t it make so much sense to make it be like a computer or an iPad.
 It’s integrated into your curriculum in your class.
-It’s just one of the things that students can use.
+It’s one of the things that students can use.
 They’re not forced to use it.
-That’s really interesting.

-In any science class, when we were in 7th and 8th grade, we had to learn how to properly use a microscope.
-You’re going to have an orientation as part of your program that is going to teach you about how to use the equipment and how it works.
-Here is going to be the light bulb going on in other kids’ heads when they see their buddy trying this out and their girlfriend doing that.
-That’s going to happen and it’s going to ignite each other to do something great, too, which I just love.
-Whether it’s group projects or individual projects, you’re going to get that cross-pollination of ideas and thinking.
+In any Science class when we were in 7th and 8th-grade, we had to learn how to properly use a microscope.
+You’re going to have an orientation part of your program that’s going to teach you about how to use the equipment and how it works and everything, but there’s going to be the light bulb going on in kids when they see their buddy trying this out and their girlfriend doing that.
+That’s going to happen and it’s going to ignite each other to do something great too.
+I love the idea of that.
+Whether it’s group projects or individual projects, you’re still going to get that cross-pollination of ideas and thinking.

-It really made me think that some of these project packs and kits that we’re seeing starting to come out.
+It made me think that some of these project packs and kits that we’re seeing starting to come out.
 We’ve talked about a great potential project.
 We’ve talked about the digital sundial thing.
-Having projects like that are a very good thing to do.
-I envisioned those being used a lot more in school curriculum situations.
-Maybe they won’t be used there in some school districts; maybe that’s what students or parents are going to go out and find to use to help further the education and go beyond using 3D printing in the classroom for that assignment.
-I’m sure it will happen all different ways.
+Having projects like that are a good thing to do.
+I envisioned those being used maybe a lot more in school curriculum situations, but maybe they won’t be used there in some school districts as much.
+Maybe that’s what students or parents are going to go out and find to use to help further the education and go beyond just using 3D printing in the classroom for that assignment.
+I’m sure it will happen in all different ways.

-I’m super excited about how this is going.
-I hope we will get into Cindi’s classroom at some point.
-I would love to see some of the things the students are making and really hear how much at the end of the year they enjoyed having 3D printing in the classrooms.
-We will have that opportunity hopefully soon, and when we do, we will document it.
+I’m super excited about how these are going.
+I hope that we’re going to get into Cindi’s classroom at some point.
+I would love to see some of the things that the students are making and hear how much at the end of the year that they enjoyed having 3D printing in their classrooms.
+That should be interesting.
+We’ll do a follow-up.

-If any of you listeners are educators who have had a similar or different experience in how you got started in 3D printing and how it was integrated into your school system, please reach out to us.
+If any of you reading this are educators out there who have had a similar or even a different experience in how you got started in 3D printing and how it was integrated into your school system, please reach out to us.
 You can reach us on 3DStartPoint.com.
 There’s a place where you can submit a question or email us at Info@3DStartPoint.com.

 - PRIDE Academy where Cindi teaches